 Students are encouraged to seek advice and consult with the UHPO advising staff early in and throughout their college career.
-The UHPO is located at the Main Campus (Multidisciplinary Studies Building, Room 3.03.14).
+The UHPO is located at the Main Campus in the Graduate School and Research (GSR) Building, Room 2.210.
 For more information about the UHPO, including appointment and on-call options, call 210-458-5185, or visit the website at http://utsa.edu/healthprofessions/.

 Medical and Dental Schools

 In general, medical and dental school admissions committees do not state a preference about a student's choice of undergraduate major, allowing students to choose a degree program suited to their special abilities and interests.
 The vast majority of entrants have completed four years of college with a baccalaureate degree.
 In exceptional cases, students with outstanding records and a high degree of maturity can be admitted to dental school without a degree.

 Admission requirements for Texas medical and dental schools are representative of admission requirements for most American medical and dental schools.
 These requirements typically include one year of college English; two years of biology as required for college science majors (one year must include laboratory work); one year of physics as required for college science majors, including laboratory; one year of general chemistry and one year of organic chemistry as required for college science majors, including the corresponding laboratories; and one semester of college statistics.